AtaGowani/redacteduser/about.md

 ## What I want to provide

-This space is meant to be a place for learning out loud, for small digital rebellions, and for helping everyday users push back against all kinds of tracking and surveillance, one step at a time.
+This space is meant to be a place for learning out loud, for small digital rebellions, and for helping everyday users push back against all forms of digital tracking and surveillance, one step at a time.

 The content here is meant to provide the following: